2026 Annual Meeting Agenda

 An overview of the steps involved to process and fill a specialty medication, the value of having an integrated specialty pharmacy within a health system, and the high-touch, high-quality services the specialty pharmacy brings to the patient and the care team.

-Rachel Mashburn, Executive Director, Pharmacy City of Hope
+Moderator: Rachel Mashburn, Pharm.D, Executive Director, Pharmacy, City of Hope

 (Please note the agenda is subject to change.)